Allure of Craquelure: A Variational-Generative Approach to Crack Detection in Paintings: Introduction

-In the following, we propose a novel approach to crack detection in digitized paintings that formulates the task as an inverse problem, combining a deep generative model with a Mumford--Shah-type functional to separate cracks from the underlying painting.
-Our method neither requires image preprocessing nor postprocessing beyond simple thresholding.
-It produces pixel-level binary maps localizing cracks in digitized artworks; Figure \ref{fig:teaser} offers a first appetizer of the results.
+In the following, we propose a novel unsupervised approach to crack detection in digitized paintings that formulates the task as an inverse problem, combining a deep generative model with a Mumford--Shah-type functional to separate cracks from the underlying painting.
+In contrast to several existing CH approaches, our method operates solely on standard RGB digitized images and does not require multi-modal acquisition data such as infrared or X-ray imaging.
+Moreover, our method neither requires image preprocessing nor postprocessing beyond optional contrast enhancement and a thresholding step.
+It produces pixel-level binary maps localizing cracks in digitized artworks; Figure \ref{fig:teaser} provides a representative example of the results.